 These 43 topics were evaluated by our most important stakeholders.
 This involved a total of 300 employees, scientists, customers, sales associates, and business partners ranking the relevance of these issues through an online survey.
 In addition, we conducted five interviews with select experts whose responses were key in determining the final ranking of our main CR topics.

-We weighted the results of the materiality assessment according to the importance of the stakeholder groups to our company and their influence on the five value drivers of sales, reputation, employee satisfaction, cost reduction, and innovation.
+We weighted the results of the materiality assessment according to the importance of the groups to our company and their influence on the five value drivers of sales, reputation, employee satisfaction, cost reduction, and innovation.

 Results: Product responsibility most important